ArmanO2005/Kew_Tree_of_Life/README.md

 The example code below creates a new TreeOfLife object, X.
-Using the loadData method, we can load the .txt file containing higher taxa, as well as the Kew .tree file the loadData method takes a long time (about a minute and a half) because parsing the .tree file is slow
+Using the loadData method, we can load the .txt file containing higher taxa, as well as the Kew .tree file.
+The loadData method takes a long time (about a minute and a half) because parsing the .tree file is slow

   X = TreeOfLife()
   X.loadTreeFile('treeoflife.3.0.tree', 'HigherTaxa.txt')